ZsoltBalvanyos/kafka-configuration-manager/README.md

 ### Running locally
 `./gradlew clean run --args="-b=localhost:9093 -c=/path/to/config.yml plan"`

-If you want to see the changes only without applying them add the option `-p`.

 To use SSL protocol provide the location to your truststore by the `-t=/path/to/truststore` option.

 ### Running Docker